How to Choose a GLP-1 Telehealth Provider in 2026 (Honest Guide)

 Compounded Tirzepatide 3 months $232/month

-These are CoraDoc™’s current prices — doctor visit included, shipping included, supplies included.
+These are CoraDoc™’s current prices — doctor visit included, 2-day shipping included, supplies included.
 No hidden fees.
+One-time payment, no subscription.

 4. Do They Offer Clinical Oversight After You Start?